How Menopause Can Affect Your Smile (Yes, Really)

 Did you know menopause can affect your smile?

-It might sound surprising—but it’s a scientifically backed truth.
-When most people think of menopause symptoms, they imagine hot flashes, brain fog, mood swings, or stubborn weight gain.
-But one symptom that’s rarely discussed is oral health changes during menopause—yet they can be dramatic.
+I know - as if women need one more thing to worry about when it comes to menopause and their changing body - but, it’s true and most women aren’t hearing much about it.
+When we think of menopause symptoms, we typically imagine the hot flashes, brain fog, mood swings, or stubborn weight gain.
+But one symptom that’s rarely discussed is oral health changes during menopause, and they can be dramatic.

-If this resonates with you, drop a comment below—have you noticed changes in your oral health since entering perimenopause or menopause?
-Let’s dig in.
+I’m curious, have you noticed changes in your oral health since entering perimenopause or menopause?

 The Link Between Estrogen, Oral Health, and Menopause

-One of estrogen’s many roles is to maintain healthy gums and a balanced oral microbiome.
-But during menopause, estrogen levels decline, and with that drop, so does saliva production.
+One of estrogen’s many roles is to maintain healthy gums and a balanced oral microbiome, however during menopause, estrogen levels decline, and with that drop, so does saliva production.
+(1)

 Without enough saliva, your mouth can become a breeding ground for gum disease, cavities, and even bad breath.
-This is why dry mouth in menopause is more than just uncomfortable—it’s a red flag for your oral microbiome.
+This is why dry mouth in menopause isn’t just uncomfortable, it can be a sign for changes in the oral microbiome.
+(2)

 Gut Health, the Microbiome, and Your Mouth